Tuesday, June 8, 2010

 I got back in the car and went in search of swans.
 They’re found in fields, and the best place to observe them is from the side of the road.
 This can be tricky in the Skagit area where shoulders have been replaced by ditches to catch water.
 Here and there are tractor roads, little graveled places where one can park and watch swans.

 The year before I’d spent two days driving up and down nearly every road in the area, carefully looking at each swan in search of a whooper swan usually found wintering the Aleutians.
 This year I could relax and simple drink in the beauty of these birds.
 There were a couple of hundred here, a hundred there.
 In fact, there are hundreds of wintering swans near my home west of Portland.
 But not in the numbers seen in the Skagit flats.
 And here, the swans are closer, easier to see.
 Perhaps they’re used to reverent tourists like me.
-Trumpeters are bigger and lack the little bit of yellow between the black beak and eye of the tundra swan.
+Trumpeters are bigger and lack the little bit of yellow between the black beak and eye found often, but not always, in the tundra swan.
 Watching them at rest in a lush, green field, I was reminded swans represent transcendence to some native tribes.

 A male Northern harrier, or marsh hawk, swooped in and hopped along the edge of the field, looking for rodents.

 I could spend the remaining hours of daylight here but a friend offering a place to stay east of Blaine was waiting for me.
 I took the Mt.
 Baker Highway at the southern end of Bellingham and drove east /northeast to my friend’s country place.
 I love the drive, and knew I’d see bald eagles and their nests regularly in the intervening 40 miles or so.
 I stopped at a couple of flooded fields and saw American wigeons and green winged teal.
 There were a few swans still wandering about, but most had already flown north.
 Within a mile of my friend’s house, I saw eagles on the ground in a nearby field.
 I pulled the car over to the shoulder and grabbed my binoculars.
 There were 2 adult and 3 immature bald eagles.
 One adult and two immatures were about 20 feet from 2 Labrador retrievers.
 The other birds were further away.
 One dog trotted toward them.
 As the dog neared, the birds took off, landing close to the other birds.
 The other dog, so close now to 5 eagles, seemed totally uninterested.

 On a clear day, you can see Mt.
 Baker out my friend’s kitchen window.
 The next morning, however, it and the surrounding mountains were hidden by clouds.
 There was a steady, light rain.
 I didn’t care.
-Thrilled with anticipation, I gobbled oatmeal, threw on my slicker and offered to drive.
+I gobbled oatmeal, threw on my slicker and offered to drive.
 We headed to Birch Bay first, stopping along the way to check out eagles and nests.

 The rain was a fine mist when we got to the bay.
 We got our scopes out.
 Mine is old and inexpensive, perfect really: powerful enough to see birds in the distance, and old enough that I don’t mind if it gets a little wet.
 There were loons, scoters, and my favorite duck…well, one of my favorites…harlequin.
 Its blue, white and rust colors remind me of Northwest Native art.
 These ducks winter along the coast, going inland in late spring to nest inland on rivers and streams.